When are the deadlines for faculty to order textbooks?

 - If you are a full-time faculty member, you will be issued a Letter of Counsel.
 If you are an adjunct, or graduate assistant, the information will be shared with the chair of your department, and could result in further disciplinary action.

 USF Regulation 3.029 – Textbook and Instructional Material Affordability requires textbook orders to be posted 45 days before the first day of classes for each term.
-Why is the deadline 52 days for faculty?
+Why is the deadline about one week earlier for faculty?

 What are the sources of data for the textbook adoption compliance report?